Home » Bridging Loans » A Guide To Buying An Unmortgageable Property

 Although these properties are often marketed to cash buyers only, there are often options out there for those looking to finance their purchase.

-Where you’re able to prove that finance is achievable (a good broker will help you there), agents are usually happy to consider offers from those financing the purchase.
+Where you can prove that finance is achievable (a good broker will help you there), agents are usually happy to consider offers from those financing the purchase.
 The ability to provide this sort of documentary proof is one of the major benefits of working with a bridging loan broker.

 If you’re selling a property and will use the cash to complete the purchase of the new one, you’re not considered a cash buyer.
 This is because you could face delays in selling your current property or other issues.